 LED Color Operating states 1

-Fault Amber Off - Normal operation.
+Fault Amber Off - Normal operation

-On - The fan FRU has failed.
+• On - The fan FRU failed.

 1 Always use the storage management software to identify the failure.

-Table 32.
+Table 34.
 Type 1722 FAStT600 storage server power supply LEDs

-LED Color Operating states 1 Fault Amber Off - Normal operation.
-On - One of the following situations has occurred: The power supply has failed.
+LED Color Operating states 1

+Fault Amber Off - Normal operation

+• On - One of the following situations has occurred:

+The power supply failed.

 An overtemperature condition has occurred.

 The power supply is turned off.

-Power Green On - Normal operation.
-Off - One of the following situations has occurred: The power supply is disconnected.
+Power Green • On - Normal operation

+• Off - One of the following situations has occurred:

+The power supply is disconnected.

 The power supply is seated incorrectly.

 The storage server has no power.

-The storage server has no power.
-1 Always use the storage management software to identify the failure.
+1 Always use the s storage managemen it software to identify the failure.